Marriage vs. Cohabitation

 Marriage affects many different kinds of legal rights.
 Your marital status determines who inherits your property when you die, whether you can make medical decisions for an incapacitated partner, and whether you must pay to support someone after a breakup.
 A qualified family law attorney can help you work out the legal differences between marriage and cohabitation.

 A family law attorney can provide helpful legal advice about your situation.
 They can help cohabiting couples draw a cohabitation agreement.
-Attorneys can also advise you on estate planning and inheritance rights.
-Lawyers can also help you navigate relevant Supreme Court decisions.
+Your attorney can also advise you on estate planning and inheritance rights and help you navigate relevant Supreme Court decisions.

-Lawyers can help you get a domestic partnership or civil partnership or tell you about common law marriage, whether you are in a same-sex relationship or an opposite-sex relationship.
+An experienced lawyer can help you get a domestic partnership or civil partnership or tell you about common law marriage.
+This is true whether you are an unmarried couple in a same-sex relationship or an opposite-sex relationship.

 Speak to a family law attorney about your legal protections today.